Measurement of the $^1S_0$ neutron-neutron effective range in neutron-deuteron breakup

 The present data were compared to rigorous ab-initio three-body calculations using the CD-Bonn potential \cite{Mac96, Mac01} and the semilocal momentum-space (SMS) regularized N$^4$LO$^+$ chiral interaction of the Bochum group \cite{Rei18} with the cutoff $\Lambda=450$~MeV in the Faddeev formalism applying the technique described in Ref. \cite{Glo96}.
 A Monte-Carlo (MC) simulation of the experiment was used to average the point-geometry theory predictions over the energy spread and finite geometry of the experiment to allow accurate comparison between theory and data.
-The MC simulation was also used to determine the average values of the product of neutron detector efficiencies and neutron transmission probabilities as a function of $S$.
+The MC simulation was also used to determine the average values of the product of neutron detector efficiencies and neutron transmission probabilities as a function of $S$, which were necessary to compute the breakup cross section.
 Finally, the simulation was used to quantify contributions of background processes to neutron scattering yields.
 The details of the simulation can be found in Ref. \cite{Mal20}.

-Background processes that were simulated for both breakup and $nd$ elastic scattering included: multiple scattering of neutrons in the sample, inscattering of neutrons from shielding materials and adjacent detectors, and neutrons produced via $^2H(d,n)^3He$ on deuterons implanted in the gold beam stop.
-Two additional backgrounds for $nd$ elastic scattering were simulated: neutrons scattering from the 1.6\% hydrogen impurity in the CD$_2$ sample, and $nd$ breakup events in which only one neutron was detected.
+Background processes that were simulated for both breakup and $nd$ elastic scattering included: multiple scattering of neutrons in the sample, in-scattering of neutrons from shielding materials and adjacent detectors, and neutrons produced via $^2H(d,n)^3He$ on deuterons implanted in the gold beam stop at the end of the gas cell.
+Two additional backgrounds for $nd$ elastic scattering were simulated: neutron scattering from the 1.6\% hydrogen impurity in the CD$_2$ sample, and $nd$ breakup events in which only one neutron was detected.
 The fraction of background events determined with the MC simulation was subtracted from the measured $nn$ coincidence yields and the $nd$ elastic scattering yields.
 The corrections for elastic scattering were between 7-12\% and the average correction for breakup events varied from 6-8\%, depending on the scattering configuration.